SaadAhmedJamal/SoftwareDevelopment_PLUS_TestRepository/README.md

 # Final Project Branch

-this is a repository, for the Application Development Project.
+This is a repository, for the Project.

 ## Please use the Readme file for proper execution of OBIA through GUI